 Some are moving to alternative health care resources.
 The term alternative health care takes a lot of hits from the medical establishment.
 Dr Stephen Barrett has hosted Quackwatch for many years.
 A large number of medical associations denigrate “alternative” health care.
 Instead these organizations should stop complaining and do some “evidence-based” studies on why more and more people are abandoning the existing healthcare system for something else.

 It all comes down to story.
 I’ve written here before about the non-checklist nature of expertise as well as the very human need for story.
-Indeed, Roger Schank in Tell Me a Story posits that human beings organize knowledge in story structure.
-I
+Indeed, Roger Schank in Tell Me A Story posits that human beings organize knowledge in story structure.

 There is need for story in the practice of medicine.
 Dr. Craig Bowron does a very good job of describing that story space between the primary care physician and the patient.
 This is the seat of any physician’s expertise.
 The metric mavens don’t even know this space exists, and couldn’t “monetize” if they tried.